Derived categories of Quot schemes of locally free quotients: Relative Fourier--Mukai transforms

-where $\shom_S$ is the $\Dqc(S)$-valued $\Hom$-object of Def. \ref{def:shom}. \end{definition} If a relative Serre functor exists, then it is unique up to canonical isomorphisms.
+where $\shom_S(\blank, \blank)$ is the $\Hom$-object of Definition \ref{def:shom}. \end{definition} If a relative Serre functor exists, then it is unique up to canonical isomorphisms.
 The next result shows the existence in geometric situations: